Magic mouthwash goes by a variety of names: miracle mouthwash, mixed medicated mouthwash, Mary’s magic mouthwash, and Duke’s magic mouthwash.

-A small study found that morphine mouthwash may be better than magic mouthwash to treat oral mucositis.
+A found that morphine mouthwash may be better than magic mouthwash to treat oral mucositis.
 The study tested the treatments on 30 adults who were being treated for head and neck cancer.
 More research is needed to confirm the results.

 Another study showed that magic mouthwash didn’t work better than other medications to help treat oral mucositis.
 The study tested magic mouthwash combined with another drug against benzydamine hydrochloride.
 This medication helps to bring down inflammation, swelling, and pain.

 Magic mouthwash contains strong medications.
 The Mayo Clinic advises that it can make some mouth symptoms worse.
 Like other drugs, it may also have side effects.